Updated June 15, 2023

-Introduction to succession planning strategy
+A succession planning strategy typically involves:

-Succession planning strategy is tricky.
-It is the art of finding a right fit for a future empty position.
-The reason succession planning strategy is tricky is that it makes an HR dig through everyone in the company and choose the right fit.
-The second reason for which succession planning strategy is tricky is if the HR team fails to choose the right person without realizing it, it would affect the company hugely in the long run.
+The succession planning strategy is tricky.
+It is the art of finding the right fit for a future empty position.
+The succession planning process is tough because it makes an HR dig through everyone in the company and chooses the right fit.
+The second reason it is tricky is that if the HR team fails to select the right person without realizing it, it will hugely affect the company in the long run.

 Let’s get started right away.